concourse/git-resource/README.md

 * `fetch`: *Optional.* Additional branches to fetch so that they're available to the build.

+* `submodules`: *Optional.
+Default `all`.* If `none`, submodules will not be fetched.
+If specified as a list of paths, only the given paths will be fetched.

 ### `out`: Push to a repository.